robertaicenogle/Statistics_R_Programming/README.md

 - A **tibble** is a recent data object introduced by the tidyverse package in R and is an optimized data frame with extra metadata and features.
 The most current libraries and packages in R use data frames or tibbles; however, older R packages and analysis scripts will still use matrix objects to perform specific functions or analyses.

 ## Functions in R
+In R, a function is used to perform a specific task and is denoted by parentheses.
+Functions can either be built-in, come from imported libraries, or be defined by the user.

+We have already used two built-in functions—the install.packages() function and the c() function.
+One required the name of the package to install and returned no value.
+The other could contain an unlimited number of arguments and would return a vector containing a list of equal size and order.

+###